Woman sentenced to 9 years in prison after pleading to helping sons in deadly hit-and-run

 Butanda's sons, Dakota and Gage Shriver, were sentenced to 25 years for the 2015 hit-and-run crash that killed Noelle New and seriously injured Maranda Talley.
 The brothers left the scene before later returning and calling police.
 They went on to testify that Butanda told them to say they hit a deer.

 Just a week after Butanda pleaded guilty she asked a judge to withdraw her plea, saying she didn't have enough time to consider her options and the implications of a plea.
-The court denied her request.
+The motion is pending.